 Later, Russell Beale performed in Iago in Othello at the National Theatre, Malvolio in Twelfth Night at the Donmar Warehouse and the title role in Uncle Vanya alongside Helen McCrory and Mark Strong.
 Other National Theatre appearances include Volpone, Jumpers and the lead role in Humble Boy which was written especially for him.
 He also appeared as Joseph Stalin in Collaborators.

-In 2005 Russell Beale appeared as Cassius in Julius Caesar opposite Ralph Fiennes at the Barbican, later that year he played the title role of Macbeth at the Almeida Theatre, following which he played King Arthur in Monty Python’s Spamalot at the Palace Theatre.
-It was his performance in Candide in 1999 that won him the Laurence Olivier Award for Best Actor in a Musical.
-In 2013 Russell Beale appeared in Harold Pinter’s The Hothouse at the Trafalgar Studios, alongside John Smith and directed by Jamie Lloyd.
+In 2005 Russell Beale appeared as Cassius in Julius Caesar opposite Ralph Fiennes at the Barbican, following which he played King Arthur in Monty Python’s Spamalot at the Palace Theatre.
+But he's also been in musicals, winning an Oliiver Award for his performance in Candide.

-Outside the theatre Russell Beale has appeared in many television and film roles, namely as Baker’s Father in Into the Woods (2014), Mr Frum in The Legend of Tarzan (2016) as Falstaff in BBC’s Henry IV, Part I and Part II for which he won the BAFTA for Best Supporting Actor.
+Outside the theatre, Russell Beale has appeared in many television and film roles, namely as the Baker’s Father in Into the Woods.
 In 2014, Russell Beale was honoured as the Cameron Mackintosh Professor of Contemporary Theatre at Oxford University.